verm/macports-gsoc-2020-webapp/README.md

 docker exec macports-webapp python3 /code/app/manage.py load-rsync
 ```

-Now take a break.
-The process would start.
+At this point, take a break.
+The process to load initial data would start.
 Keep the command running until it exits.
 It can take upto 30 minutes.
 Some
 warnings might popup regarding ports that have invalid dependencies which can be ignored.

 3. Start the cron jobs: